hexaaproject/ansible-hexaa/README.md

 * a local SMTP server with web interface for testing invitations and enabling services inside HEXAA.

-Your user needs to be a member of the `docker` group
+Your user needs to be a member of the `docker` group.

 ### Hostname

+By default, the services are configured to run under `hexaa.local`.

 You should add an entry like this to your `/etc/hosts` config:
 ```